The Balchin Family Society – Constitution

 7 Officers At the Annual General Meeting, one member of the Committee shall be elected as President of the Society, one as Chairman, one as Secretary, one as Treasurer and one as Newsletter Editor.
 The Annual General meeting shall appoint an Honorary Auditor.

-8 Duties of the Committee The Committee shall be responsible for: a) arranging all General Meetings b) arranging such other activities as may be undertaken in furtherance of the Objects of the Society.
+8 Duties of the Committee The Committee shall be responsible for: a) arranging all General Meetings b) arranging such other activities as may be undertaken in furtherance of the Objectives of the Society.
 The Treasurer shall be responsible for the control of the Society’s finances, and for producing accounts to be presented for approval at the Annual General Meeting of the Society.

 9 Voting at General Meetings At a General Meeting, one vote will be allowed from each household paying one subscription.
 Members may appoint another Member as their proxy to vote at the Meeting by notifying the Secretary in writing beforehand.
 Alternatively, Members may vote by post on any matter stated in the notice of the Meeting by writing to the Secretary to arrive at least seven days before the meeting.
 The quorum for General Meetings shall be twenty Members in addition to any Committee members present.